Musculoskeletal injury

 Musculoskeletal injuries can affect any part of the human body including; bones, joints, cartilages, ligaments, tendons, muscles, and other soft tissues.
 Symptoms include mild to severe aches, low back pain, numbness, tingling, atrophy and weakness.
 These injuries are a result of repetitive motions and actions over a period of time.
 Tendons connect muscle to bone whereas ligaments connect bone to bone.
-Tendons and ligaments play an active role in maintain joint stability and controls the limits of joint movements, once injured tendons and ligaments detrimentally impact motor functions.
+Tendons and ligaments play an active role in maintaining joint stability and controls the limits of joint movements, once injured tendons and ligaments detrimentally impact motor functions.
 Continuous exercise or movement of a musculoskeletal injury can result in chronic inflammation with progression to permanent damage or disability.

 In many cases, during the healing period after a musculoskeletal injury, a period in which the healing area will be completely immobile, a cast-induced muscle atrophy can occur.
 Routine sessions of physiotherapy after the cast is removed can help return strength in limp muscles or tendons.
 Alternately, there exist different methods of electrical stimulation of the immobile muscles which can be induced by a device placed underneath a cast, helping prevent atrophies Preventative measures include correcting or modifying one's postures and avoiding awkward and abrupt movements.
 It is beneficial to rest post injury to prevent aggravation of the injury.

 There are three stages of progressing from a musculoskeletal injury; Cause, Disability and Decision.
 The first stage arises from the injury itself whether it be overexertion, fatigue or muscle degradation.
 The second stage involves how the individual's ability is detrimentally affected as disability affects both physical and cognitive functions of an individual.
 The final stage, decision, is the individual's decision to return to work post recovery as Musculoskeletal injuries compromise movement and physical ability which ultimately degrades one's professional career.